NCBI-Codeathons/Genes-in-the-Hood/README.md

 * ORFfinder/hmm-search - fastest

-combined 3 HMM profiles into 1 file so we can search multiple profiles in one pass
+combined 3 HMM profiles into one file so we can search multiple profiles in one pass

 in `/usr/local/data/testset-1`